- About Us

 DIA supports the Wallingford Swarthmore Chapter of Art Goes to School of the Delaware Valley.
 Art Goes to School is a non-profit volunteer organization that brings art appreciation classes to nearly 155,000 elementary and middle school children in the area.
 The Wallingford-Swarthmore Chapter is made up of parents of all ages who visit every kindergarten through seventh grade class in the school district twice each school year.
 The organization provides workshops and lectures to train volunteers.
 Home and School, along with the parent organizations of NPE, WES and SHMS, provides funding for the Wallingford Swarthmore Chapter to offset the cost of volunteers’ dues.

 About UsHome and School Association is a non-profit parents organization of Swarthmore Rutledge School.
 Our goal is to enrich the educational experience of our children at SRS through special events, enrichment programs, and the representation of parents to the administration.
-To find out more about us, please contact our co-presidents, Martin Micklin and Dylan Davis.
+To find out more about us, please contact our co-presidents, Kim Angstadt and Shannon Elliott.
 To volunteer, please contact our volunteer coordinator, Amy Brown.

 Direct Family Donation Goal